microsoft/typechat.net/README.md

 * Schema Exporters from .NET Types to schema expressed using Typescript.
 Schema export includes support for:
   * Dynamic export at runtime.
 This is needed for scenarios where the schema must include dynamic lists, such as relevant product names or lists of players in a team.
   * Vocabularies: easy unions of string tables, like in Typescript, along with support for dynamic loading.
 See examples: CoffeeShop and CoffeeShop2.
+* Classifiers used to route requests to child or hierarchical schemas and handlers

 ## TypeChat.Program ##
 TypeChat.Program translates natural language requests into simple programs (***Plans***), represented as JSON.
 These programs are then type checked, compiled and run with type safety.